-Jennifer represents Novartis in drafting and reviewing recommendations for vehicles to incentivize antimicrobial R&D and is a member of the International Federation of Pharmaceutical Manufacturers & Associations Antimicrobial Resistance (AMR) Research Working Group.
+Jennifer represented Novartis in drafting and reviewing recommendations for vehicles to incentivize antimicrobial R&D and was a member of the International Federation of Pharmaceutical Manufacturers & Associations Antimicrobial Resistance (AMR) Research Working Group.

-She serves on strategic teams for business development and licensing in the antimicrobial and respiratory disease areas and has chaired several conferences and symposia on antimicrobial R&D and AMR.
+She served on strategic teams for business development and licensing in the antimicrobial and respiratory disease areas and, in her new role, leads in-licensing and out-licensing teams in multiple therapeutic areas.
+She has chaired several conferences and symposia on antimicrobial R&D and AMR.

-Jennifer has published 34 primary research articles and four review articles, and is the author of four book chapters.
+Jennifer has published 37 primary research articles and five review articles, and is the author of four book chapters.
 She is also inventor on three issued patents.
 Jennifer is an editorial board member of ACS Infectious Diseases and is a member of the Finance Committee of the American Society for Microbiology (ASM).

-Jennifer is an expert in bacterial genetics and physiology, antibacterial mechanisms of action and resistance, drug discovery, clinical microbiology and, clinical development.
+Jennifer is an expert in bacterial genetics and physiology, antibacterial mechanisms of action and resistance, drug discovery, clinical microbiology, clinical development, and business development.

 Jennifer was a postdoctoral fellow in Microbiology and Molecular Genetics at Harvard Medical School, where she trained in the laboratory of Dr Jonathan Beckwith.
 She received her BSc degree in microbiology from Cornell University, and her PhD in medical microbiology and immunology from the University of Wisconsin-Madison, US.